 Recent and Forthcoming Publications

-Handmade: The Moving Image in the Artisanal Mode.
+Handmade: The Moving Image Without Photography.
 (Under review at the University of California Press)

 Co-editor, Nam June Paik: Selected Writings (Forthcoming, The MIT Press)